varunkumardev/amitmerchant1990.github.io/_posts/2018-12-11-five-must-have-things-for-your-jekyll-powered-blog.md

 ## Conclusion

-These were the some of the things which I think are really great for any newbie blogger who have just started blogging with Jekyll.
+These were some of the things which I think are _must-have_ for any newbie blogger who have just started blogging with Jekyll.
 These have benefitted me greatly and I hope it will help others as well.
 And with that said, this post comes to an end.
 Until next time, stay tuned!